dnperfors/dnperfors.github.io/security/reconnaissance.md

-Here I descrive some techniques I use for reconnaissance work when I play a CTF.
+Here I describe some techniques I use for reconnaissance work when I play a CTF.
 I don't think these are the best ways of doing things, but it does work for me.

 ## network enumeration